Skip to content

 Steel is a thermal bridge.
 It carries heat straight through the frame, and in my experience a batt laid beside the steel loses about half the benefit.
 Cellulose pumps right over the steel by 50mm or more, with no gaps.

 I’m Peter Johnson.
-After 40 years and 6,000-odd roofs, here’s the honest case for how a steel-frame home should actually be insulated, and why a slab of batts beside the steel is the wrong tool for the job.
+After 40 years and 6,000-odd roofs, here’s the case for how a steel-frame home should actually be insulated, and why a slab of batts beside the steel is the wrong tool for the job.

 Pumped over the steel, 50mm+